Maternity protection

 The provisions of the Maternity Protection Act generally include

-• a protection period of 6 weeks before the birth,
+- a protection period of 6 weeks before the birth,

-• protection against work on Sundays and public holidays as well as overtime and night work,
+- protection against work on Sundays and public holidays as well as overtime and night work,

-• the right to an appropriate workplace design during pregnancy and breastfeeding that allows you to remain at work for as long as possible,
+- the right to an appropriate workplace design during pregnancy and breastfeeding that allows you to remain at work for as long as possible,

-• the right to rest, resting and breastfeeding facilities on campus,
+- the right to rest, resting and breastfeeding facilities on campus,

-As a training center and employer, the University of Dortmund is responsible for protecting the health of its female employees and students in accordance with the MuSchG.
+As a training center and employer, the University of Dortmund is responsible for protecting the health of its employees and students in accordance with the MuSchG.

 Therefore, please inform the Human Resources Department of your pregnancy as soon as it has been established.
 To do so, please contact your current HR officer and submit proof of the expected date of delivery (e.g. copy of your maternity record).

-Following notification of your pregnancy, you will receive a letter informing you of the exact dates of your maternity protection periods, the risk assessment procedure and further information and discussion opportunities.
+Following the notification of your pregnancy, you will receive a letter informing you of the exact dates of your maternity protection periods, the risk assessment procedure and further information and discussion opportunities.

 Of course, you should also inform your direct superiors about your pregnancy.

-If you are also enrolled at the university as a (doctoral) student, you should also inform the Coordination Office for Maternity Protection during Studies of your pregnancy (form for reporting a pregnancy during studies).
+If you are also enrolled in a (doctoral) degree program at the university, you should also inform the Coordination Office for Maternity Protection during Studies of your pregnancy(form for reporting a pregnancy during studies).

 According to § 3 para.
 1 MuSchG, employees can expressly waive the maternity protection period before giving birth and continue to work.
-You must inform your employer (Human Resources Department) of this in writing.
+You must inform your employer(Human Resources Department) of this in writing.
 You can revoke this declaration at any time (but not retroactively).

 The provisions of the Maternity Protection Act that relate to financial benefits concern wage replacement benefits and only apply to employees, not to students and interns.

-• Maternity protection pay in the event of a ban on employment (§ 18 MuSchG) If you are only allowed to work part-time or not at all in connection with pregnancy and childbirth outside the general maternity protection periods due to a ban on employment, you will receive maternity protection pay from your employer.
+- Maternity protection pay in the event of a ban on employment (§ 18 MuSchG) If you are only allowed to work part-time or not at all in connection with pregnancy and childbirth outside the general maternity protection periods due to a ban on employment, you will receive maternity protection pay from your employer.
 This corresponds to the average pay for the last three months before the start of the pregnancy (or - if you only started work after the start of the pregnancy: the first three months of employment).

 You can find more information on the website of the Federal Ministry.